herguad/data_analysis/README.md

 # Netflix data analysis
 This is an analysis of Netflix database including a general analysis of Netflix movie trends in time and specific analysis of data subsets aimed at answering various questions about, e.g. trends in movies from South American countries and more.

 This analysis started as an assignment in DataCamp aimed at putting into practice the basics of data exploration.
-Originally, the main question was 'Are movies getting shorter?' but 'maybe' was a satisfying question to pass the assignment.
-Once I began copying the resoloution of that project here, many questions came to mind.
+Originally, the main question was 'Are movies getting shorter?' but 'maybe' was a satisfying enough answer to pass the assignment.

+Once I began transcribing that project here, many questions came to mind.
 To the original question, I've added the following.
 1. Focusing on movie duration
 - Would it be justified to correlate movie duration and year of release?
 - What about duration and genre?
 Is genre correlated to duration?